-School counselors will meet with all 8th grade students to discuss high school course options and academic progression.
-More information will be posted here as events are planned.
+School counselors met with all 8th grade students on 1/15/26 to discuss high school course options and academic progression.
+Here are the presentations and course request forms (CRFs) for each high school.

 School Options and Programs